no code implementations • RDSM (COLING) 2020 • Yue Li, Carolina Scarton

 no code implementations • 22 Mar 2023 • Yue Li, Carolina Scarton

-Considering a conversation thread, stance classification aims to identify the opinion (e. g. agree or disagree) of replies towards a given target.
+Considering a conversation thread, rumour stance classification aims to identify the opinion (e. g. agree or disagree) of replies towards a target (rumour story).

-no code implementations • 16 Mar 2023 • Ben Wu, Olesya Razuvayevskaya, Freddy Heppell, João A. Leite, Carolina Scarton, Kalina Bontcheva, Xingyi Song
+1 code implementation • 16 Mar 2023 • Ben Wu, Olesya Razuvayevskaya, Freddy Heppell, João A. Leite, Carolina Scarton, Kalina Bontcheva, Xingyi Song

 For Subtask 2 (Framing), we achieved first place in 3 languages, and the best average rank across all the languages, by using two separate ensembles: a monolingual RoBERTa-MUPPETLARGE and an ensemble of XLM-RoBERTaLARGE with adapters and task adaptive pretraining.

-no code implementations • 17 Jan 2023 • Yida Mu, Mali Jin, Charlie Grimshaw, Carolina Scarton, Kalina Bontcheva, Xingyi Song
+1 code implementation • 17 Jan 2023 • Yida Mu, Mali Jin, Charlie Grimshaw, Carolina Scarton, Kalina Bontcheva, Xingyi Song

 Annotated data is also necessary for training data-driven models for more nuanced analysis of attitudes towards vaccination.